Where there is life, there is faith

 This was the horror.
 And in order to be delivered from this horror, I wanted to kill myself.
 I felt a horror of what awaited me; I knew that this horror was more terrible than my present situation, but I could not keep it away and I did not have the patience to wait for the end.
 No matter how convincing the argument was that a blood vessel in the heart would burst anyway or that some thing else would rupture and it would be all over, I could not patiently await the end.
 The horror of the darkness was too great, and I wanted to be free of it as quickly as possible by means of a rope or a bullet.
 It was this feeling, more powerful than any other, that was leading me toward suicide.

-Tolstoy goes on to expound four possible positions to adopt to the dilemma of our tortured being: ignorance; Epicureanism (hedonism); suicide; accepting one’s lot.
+Tolstoy goes on to expound four possible positions to adopt regarding the dilemma of our tortured being: ignorance; Epicureanism (hedonism); suicide; accepting one’s lot.
 Each of the first three attitudes he deconstructs with practical brilliance, opting for the final state of simply living one’s life, despite its inherent absurdity and ridiculousness.

 And yet Tolstoy cannot fully resign himself to a meaningless existence, forever condemned to an atheistic void.
 Failing to find any definitive answer within classic philosophical arguments, he thus turns toward a more mystical, intuitive affirmation of the presence of God, which he discovers in the presence of nature.